Prototype Measures of

 of Economic Growth

 The economic experience across industries varies significantly.
-During this business cycle, real GDP grew at a 1.7 percent annual rate.
-Changes by industry ranged from a 1.4 percent decline in nondurable goods manufacturing to a 5.2 percent increase in mining industries.
+Since the latest trough in the business cycle in 2020Q2, real GDP increased at a 9.6 percent annual rate, reflecting the impact of the coronavirus pandemic.
+Changes by industry ranged from a 6.4 percent decline in utilities to a 59.6 percent increase in arts, entertainment, and recreation.

 - Source: BEA GDP by Industry table "Chain-Type Quantity Indexes for Value Added by Industry"